ay1011/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions
 run the `Navigation.ipynb` notebook using the drlnd kernel to train the DQN agent.

-The model weights will be saved in the same directory as `checkpointdemo.pth`.
+The model weights will be saved in the same directory as `checkpoint.pth`.